Laura K. Hildebrand

 Secured $450,000+ in grant funding to examine intergroup- and identity-based conflicts

-Delivered evidence-based talks, workshops, & training sessions that fostered positive workplace culture
+Delivered evidence-based talks, workshops, & training sessions that fostered engagement, satisfaction, & well-being

-Consulted on data-driven strategies for improving company culture and employee attitudes across a variety of fields (e.g., management, STEM, educational)
+Consulted on data-driven strategies for improving company culture and reputation across a variety of fields (e.g., management, STEM, educational)

-Advised university committees on applying culture- and diversity-related research to real-world educational settings
+Advised committees on applying behavioral science research to real-world settings

-Developed and led large-scale, data-driven, strategic interventions, implemented among 7,000+ people
+Developed and led large-scale, data-driven, strategic programs, implemented among 7,000+ people

-Translated complex findings into clear, data-driven recommendations for audiences up to 230
+Translated complex findings into clear, actionable recommendations for a variety of audiences and stakeholders

 Created compelling client-facing materials for marketing campaigns to enhance brand visibility & client engagement